nasyiqin/STIA1123-Quiz3/README.md

 cat and dog inherit age values from animal since instance can stored multiple data/values without sharing the values with other instances.

 #### 3. What actually consists an instance of?
-modifier, data type, variable name.
+data type, variable name. i.e int age

 ####  4. And what consists a class of?
 class name, method, data member, constructor

 #### 5. What is the difference between a class and an instance?
 instance indicate relationship of object with its class while is a blueprint which is use to create object.